 Who is Asset Acceptance, LLC?

 You may see Asset Acceptance, LLC listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen if you didn’t pay a bill.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)